 A flow through cell can be handy for continuous sampling or ease of measurement with a transparent liquid product.

-• All flow cells will fit in the transmission compartment of all HunterLab sphere instruments using the D02-1009-960 Flow Through Cell Holder.
+• All flow cells will fit in the transmittance compartment of all HunterLab sphere instruments using the D02-1009-960 Flow Through Cell Holder.

 • The construction of the cells is clear annealed borosilicate, which can be heated (including the sample) in a water bath to 100 degrees Centigrade with no difficulty.

 • The flow cells are aligned vertically in the holder and fed from the bottom to minimize air bubbles.

 • The inlet and outlet ports are 7-mm ID and 9-mm OD to permit a high flow rate with port continuity at all path lengths so that the same tubing and pump can be used.